ipfs/ipfs-desktop/README.md

 IPFS Desktop allows you to run your IFPS Node on your machine without having to bother with command line tools.
 With it, you the power of [Web UI](https://github.com/ipfs-shipyard/ipfs-webui) on tip of your hands plus a handful of shortcuts you can find on settings.

+⚠ This version is experimental and can change.
+We're still improving it.
+If you find a bug, please [report it to us](https://github.com/ipfs-shipyard/ipfs-desktop/issues/new).

 ## Table of Contents

 - [Install](#install)